Here are my picks for The Best Sites To Learn & Teach About Thanksgiving (not in a strict order of preference):

 The most visible engaging and accessible to English Language Learners is a new “talking story” with animation from The Weekly Reader called The Story of Squanto.
 It’s engaging and well-done.
 Unfortunately, it also doesn’t make any attempt at communicating anything other than the whitewashed version of the story.

 But I do think the Weekly Reader movie could be an excellent learning opportunity for students, one that I use with students.

 It could be a great lesson combining that movie with a lesson from Squanto Worksheet from EL Civics, along with questions like: What are the differences between the stories?
 Why do you think they are different?
 Are there examples in your own life or culture where the “public” story is different from what really happened?

-I’ve also found two resources helpful in developing lessons that give a little more of a critical perspective to Thanksgiving.
-One is from Education World and is called Are You Teaching The Real Story of Thanksgiving?
-The other is an older blog post from Education Week titled Rethinking Thanksgiving (the post itself is thought-provoking, though the link within it is no longer active).
+I’ve also found one resource helpful in developing lessons that give a little more of a critical perspective to Thanksgiving (you’ll find others later in this post).
+It’s an older blog post from Education Week titled Rethinking Thanksgiving (the post itself is thought-provoking, though the link within it is no longer active).

 Of course, the most helpful resource is a book you can buy from Rethinking Schools (which is on The Best Teacher Resource Sites For Social Justice Issues).
 It’s called Rethinking Columbus.